hsivan/automon/README.md

         if reply:
             client_socket.send(reply)
 ```
-Initiate all 3 other nodes similarly.
-Don't forget to update the node_idx for every new instance.
 After all the nodes and the coordinator are initiated, the experiment begins automatically.

 More examples can be found in the `examples` folder.